yang9w/uptimerobot_statuspage/README.md

 ## 👉 Other information

-The template was designed by [Pablo García Fernández](https://codepen.io/heypablete/pen/qdIsm).
+The template was designed by [dvinciguerra](https://bootsnipp.com/snippets/90Dbl).